bryanfagan/Cm_Cache_Backend_Redis/README.md

 This Zend_Cache backend allows you to use a Redis server as a central cache storage.
 Tags are fully supported without the use of TwoLevels cache so this backend is great for use on a single machine or in a cluster.
-Works with any Zend Framework project including all versions of Magento!

 ## FEATURES